hlmason/musiclaps/README.md

 HTML/PHP:

-The "include" folder contains files with snippets of code that have been 'included' (include(ROOT_PATH . 'include/...')) in other files.
+The "include/" folder contains files with snippets of code that have been 'included' (include(ROOT_PATH . 'include/...')) in other files.

 CSS/Sass, Javascript/jQuery: